stefan-hoeck/idris2-digest/docs/Tree.md

   (underscores: '_').
 Data type `Name` adds support for names in a namespace as well as machine generated names, names from `case` and `with` blocks, and some others.

+  About the `Resolved` data constructor: These are *resolved* names, that is, names represented as integer indices pointing directly into the `content` field of the current `Context`.
 * `Core.Name.Scoped`: While names are useful for human readability, they can be cumbersome when working with syntax trees.
 There are many tree conversions used throughout the compiler sources and for these